-Chia pudding is old news?
-Maybe, maybe not.
-But we love our Spice Island Mango Chia Pudding.
-It is tropical, naturally sweet and loaded with spices that gives a traditional “health” food a fun twist for summer.
+Quick and easy Mango Chia Pudding recipe is an easy weekday breakfast.
+It is tropical, naturally sweet and we loaded with caribbean spices that gives a traditional “health” food a fun twist for summer.

 If you haven’t tried chia pudding… what are you waiting for?
-It is simple just mix it together the night before and wait for the magic to happen.
-No cooking or complicated steps.
+Just like our easy overnight oats, it is simple to just mix it together the night before and wait for the magic to happen.
+No cooking or complicated steps

 How to Make Chia Pudding

 This recipe is as simple as mixing together all the ingredients.
 If you prefer, you can add the mango to the chia pudding the next morning.
 If using frozen mango I allow it to thaw overnight and add it the next day so it doesn’t water down the chia pudding.